Criteria for Promotion to Tenure

 The tenure review generally follows upon a multi-year process of faculty development.
 Throughout the period leading up to the tenure review, it is important for senior colleagues to monitor the research and educational productivity of junior faculty members, to assess their potential for scholarly leadership, and to offer appropriate guidance regarding career decisions and management.
 However, both mentors and candidates should bear in mind that tenure is not a right but an earned privilege.
 Informal reviews may not accurately predict the outcome of the much more demanding review that accompanies a tenure decision.

-Thus, the initial judgements of promise, made at the time candidates are hired, cannot be taken as a priori justification of their educational ability or of the significance of their research areas.
+Thus, the initial judgments of promise, made at the time candidates are hired, cannot be taken as a priori justification of their educational ability or of the significance of their research areas.
 The assessment during the tenure review of a candidate's educational skills, research, and the significance of the area of research are all legitimate reflections upon the candidate, and hence valid components of an eventual recommendation for or against tenure.

 The awarding of tenure represents an institutional commitment by Cornell to faculty members that will often last throughout their professional lifetime.
 It is expected that a candidate for tenure will enhance the performance and reputation of the College of Engineering faculty as outstanding researchers and excellent educators.
 The candidate should also have the potential for leadership as a researcher, educator, and member of the Cornell community.